 LICQual Level 2 Award in Industrial Hygiene

-The LICQual Level 2 Award in Industrial Hygiene is an internationally recognized qualification designed to provide foundational knowledge and skills essential for identifying, evaluating, and controlling workplace environmental hazards.
-Industrial hygiene plays a critical role in maintaining occupational health and safety by proactively addressing exposure to physical, chemical, biological, and ergonomic hazards in the workplace.
-This course supports organizations in meeting international occupational health standards such as OSHA and ISO 45001.
+The LICQual Level 2 Award in Industrial Hygiene is an internationally recognized qualification that equips learners with foundational knowledge and practical skills to identify, evaluate, and control workplace environmental hazards.
+This course emphasizes proactive management of occupational health risks, including exposure to physical, chemical, biological, and ergonomic hazards.

-Upon successful completion of the LICQual Level 2 Award in Industrial Hygiene, participants will receive a globally recognized certificate, enhancing their professional profile and supporting compliance with occupational health regulations.
+Through a combination of theoretical instruction and practical applications, learners develop the competence to assess and manage workplace hazards confidently.
+Successful completion of the LICQual Level 2 Award in Industrial Hygiene awards learners a globally recognized certificate, validating their professional skills and supporting compliance with occupational health and safety regulations.

 Course Overview